Our Guide to Self-Editing Mastery has helped thousands of authors just like you:

 Yes.
 We’ve edited countless books that have “been through Grammarly” and other programs, and we always need to make hundreds of copyedits.
 While these programs can be nice, they cannot effectively replace a human copyeditor.

 Every book is different.
 Something complex may take longer; something that is polished already may take less time.
-Once an editor begins to work on the book, we can edit at the average speed of about 30,000 words per week--but keep in mind that this can also vary.
+Once an editor begins to work on the book, we can edit at the average speed of about 30,000 words per week—but keep in mind that this can also vary.
 Feel free to reach out to us to get a more specific timeline for your book.
 The biggest variable is on the author’s end between rounds.
 Some authors can go through the suggested edits in a weekend; others can take weeks or even months to get back to us.
 You know your writing speed best!

 Sure, but we don’t recommend it.
 If you feel your book is strong enough to not need content editing, or if you really think you like the content as is, we suggest getting a sample edit so you can see what our content editors can do for you.
-After that, if you still feel it’s unnecessary, then sure, you can skip it—but over 95% of people who get sample edits realize how important content editing is, and end up getting a content editing round.
+After that, if you still feel it’s unnecessary, then sure, you can skip it—but over 95 percent of people who get sample edits realize how important content editing is, and end up getting a content editing round.

 Content editing is powerful, it is the most impactful type of editing, and it is what can really transform a good book into an excellent one.